 Introduction

 Our brain continuously processes information.
 It receives inputs via our senses and processes it in various ways, for a variety of stimuli and using different modalities (Kanwisher et al., 1997; Kappers & Bergmann Tiest, 2013; Poirier et al., 2005; Willander & Larsson, 2006).
-For example, upon seeing a ball flying our direction, we process its trajectory and the likelihood of it hitting us.
+For example, upon seeing a ball flying our direction, I process its trajectory and the likelihood of it hitting us.
 The produced results can lead to a change in behavior – like ducking the ball in this case (Aivar et al., 2008; von Hofsten & Lindhagen, 1979) – and/or to internal changes, like the induction of fear (Sawchuk et al., 2002; Siedlecka & Denson, 2019).
 Some of these processes are also accompanied by conscious experiences (Brown et al., 2019; Lamme & Roelfsema, 2000; Mashour et al., 2020; Tononi et al., 2016): I perceive the flying ball, and I experience the sense of fear.
 But this is not always the case: I might miss the ball altogether, for example if I am extremely occupied by a different engaging task (Hyman et al., 2009; Mack & Rock, 1998).
 Importantly however, I might still duck the ball following some automated response triggered by unconscious processing (Holland et al., 2005; Kihlstrom, 1987; Kouider & Dehaene, 2007).
 What differentiates between such conscious and unconscious processing?

 In the lab, studies trying to answer this question have used different methods to render the stimulus invisible (for a review, see Breitmeyer, 2015; Kim & Blake, 2005).
 One possibility is to degrade the physical properties of the stimulus (e.g., contrast, resolution, volume, duration) (Daltrozzo et al., 2011; Li et al., 2007).
 Another is to suppress the stimulus by presenting a much more salient stimuli concurrently with the critical stimulus or at close temporal proximity to it (e.g., masking, CFS), hereby rendering it invisible (Almeida et al., 2013; Dehaene et al., 1998).
 Invisibility can also be achieved by diverting attention away from the stimulus (Hyman et al., 2009; Mack & Rock, 1998).

-All three methods, and others (for reviews, see REF) typically decrease the visibility of the stimulus, but also evoke weaker neural responses to the stimulus (Dehaene et al., 1998; Yuval-Greenberg & Heeger, 2013).
+All three methods, and others typically decrease the visibility of the stimulus, but also evoke weaker neural responses to the stimulus (Dehaene et al., 1998; Yuval-Greenberg & Heeger, 2013).
 Such weak signals usually translate to small behavioral changes that are hard to detect (Greenwald et al., 1996).
 As a result, the field abounds with contradicting findings (Avneon, 2018; Kouider & Dehaene, 2007), which in turn evoke an ongoing controversy about the scope of unconscious processing (Hassin, 2013; Hesselmann & Moors, 2015; Peters et al., 2017).

 Contradicting findings